History of Noakhali: Company rule

 The advent of the British East India Company with its "exploitation and oppression" alongside zamindari subjugation, made life of the peasants and farmers difficult and despondent.
 A zamindar named Shamsher Gazi's exempted the peasants and became a powerful leader, later spreading his territory as far as Tripura.
 Viewed as a "notorious plunderer" in the Tippera District, Noakhali and Chittagong areas, he was later arrested by Mir Qasim by subterfuge for his excesses and put to death by a cannon.
 In the 18th century, Nurullah of Chittagong wrote a eulogistic poem titled Sifatnama which contained information about the erstwhile upper-class families of Feni.
 His contemporary, Sanaullah of Chakhirpais in Noakhali, used to make copies of historical poems.

 In the 1830s, Moulvi Imamuddin Bengali ushered an Islamic reformist movement in Noakhali and recruited people for participation in anti-British rebellions.
-Under his leadership, Noakhaillas formed a significant portion of belligerents at the Afghan–Sikh Wars, particularly at the Battle of Balakot against Ranjit Singh in 1831.
+Under his leadership, the local Bengalis formed a significant portion of belligerents at the Afghan–Sikh Wars, particularly at the Battle of Balakot against Ranjit Singh in 1831.
 Imamuddin returned to Noakhali following the war and continued to preach his ideas to the masses alongside Alauddin Bengali.
 These included abstaining from innovations such as the veneration of holy men.

 Bhulua was constituted into the Chittagong Division in 1829, which it continues to be part of today.
 The Collector of Noakhali noted that during the Indian Rebellion of 1857, his district was completely peaceful.